Figma IPO Countdown: It’s Time to Go Public

 Figma’s availability is limited due to the recent abandonment of the Adobe acquisition.
 The new status quo may open new opportunities in the coming year.

-If Figma stock is on your acquisition list, good luck.
+If the Figma IPO is on your acquisition list, good luck.
 Invest in pre-IPO and IPO companies with caution.

 Read more: Top SaaS Startups